-Students will be evaluated during clinical and lab experiences using a combination of selfevaluation and faculty evaluation.
+Students will be evaluated during clinical and lab experiences using a combination of self-evaluation and faculty evaluation.
 Clinical evaluation occurs in a formative and summative manner, incorporating student reflection, faculty observation, and performance evaluation.
+See section on TracPrac.

 Skills and Simulation Labs